Everyone has fears. Some of the most common ones are the fear of spiders, snakes and heights.

 If you want to avoid losing in a ‘winning’ position, I suggest checking out our guide how to play in a won position.

 What can be more stressful than playing an important game, which would decide the outcome of the whole tournament?
 What if some prize is involved?
 More responsibility means the decision-making process becomes more difficult, leading to the fear of making a mistake.

 How many times have you played a game and were so afraid of making a mistake that you had to double-check or even triple-check the variations?
 That additional stress surely does not help you while playing a game or when trying not to blunder.
 Unfortunately, if you are afraid to make a mistake, you probably will make one.

 What to do: in order to fight that problem you need to build self-confidence and believe in your own calculating ability.
 That only comes through practice.
 If you have solved enough tactics and are in a good chess ‘form’, you won’t blunder (most likely).

 Stop fearing ghosts and start winning more games!

 What to do: most players’ attitude about rating points needs to change.
-They think of chess rating points as of their playing strength.
-If rating goes down, their game immediately degrades as well.
-That’s a clearly psychological phenomena, which should be ditched even faster than 7 most useless chess training techniques I described recently.
+They think of chess rating points as their playing strength.
+If the rating goes down, their game immediately degrades as well.
+That’s a clearly psychological phenomenon, which should be ditched even faster than the 7 most useless chess training techniques I described recently.

-Images are taken from Flickr or Public Domain and used under creative commons license.
+Images are taken from Flickr or Public Domain and used under a creative commons license.